ruby-processing/propane/_posts/2016-09-05-contributed.md

 ### Installing a library ###

 Install libraries to your `~/.propane/libraries` folder.
-NB: this created for you if you when you install the `video` or `sound` libraries.
+NB: this created for you when you install the `video` or `sound` libraries.

 ```bash
 propane -i Sound